Choose Life by Loving the Lord

 Because the Lord alone is Israel's life, Moses summons the people to choose life by loving Him, obeying Him, and holding fast to Him rather than turning away to other gods and covenant death.

-15 Behold, I have set before you today life and prosperity, and death and evil.
+15 See, I have set before you today life and prosperity, as well as death and disaster.

-16 For I command you today to love Yahweh your God, to walk in his ways and to keep his commandments, his statutes, and his ordinances, that you may live and multiply, and that Yahweh your God may bless you in the land where you go in to possess it.
+16 For I am commanding you today to love the LORD your God, to walk in His ways, and to keep His commandments, statutes, and ordinances, so that you may live and increase, and the LORD your God may bless you in the land that you are entering to possess.

-17 But if your heart turns away, and you will not hear, but are drawn away and worship other gods, and serve them,
+17 But if your heart turns away and you do not listen, but are drawn away to bow down to other gods and worship them,

-18 I declare to you today that you will surely perish.
-You will not prolong your days in the land where you pass over the Jordan to go in to possess it.
+18 I declare to you today that you will surely perish; you shall not prolong your days in the land that you are crossing the Jordan to possess.

-19 I call heaven and earth to witness against you today that I have set before you life and death, the blessing and the curse.
-Therefore choose life, that you may live, you and your descendants,
+19 I call heaven and earth as witnesses against you today that I have set before you life and death, blessing and cursing.
+Therefore choose life, so that you and your descendants may live,

 Because the LORD alone is Israel's life, Moses summons the people to choose life by loving Him, obeying Him, and holding fast to Him rather than turning away to other gods and covenant death.